baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 various way.
 One of the most interesting and distinctive application of disjoint switch is their application to dealing with Null values, and this would be a useful takeaway of interest for mainstream programmers.

 The Ceylon approach to null values has not gone unnoticed to a more general programmers audience (e.g., [1]).
-Ceylon's approach, built on top of disjointness, cannot be emulated by languages with only union types, e.g., TypeScript.
+Disjointness plays a central role here.
 In Ceylon, unless specified otherwise, objects cannot have the null value.
-For an object to have the null value it must be declared to be nullable, e.g., `Integer?`, which can be considered as syntactic sugar for the union type `Integer
-| Null`.
-The problem of null is ofcourse a very well-known in
+For an object to have the null value it must be declared to be nullable, e.g., `Integer?`, which can be considered as syntactic sugar for the union type `Integer | Null`.
+Disjointness plays a crucial role in Ceylon's approach as we need to ensure that values of the Null type are disjoint to values of other objects.
+The problem of null is ofcourse a very well-known in mainstream languages.
-mainstream languages.
 We think a takeaway of the paper for mainstream programmers is that union types, disjointness and disjoint switches allow a clean and simple way to ensure that code that may contain null values checks for that possibility.
 Furthermore, there are other applications as briefly illustrated in the paper.

 Although the focus of our paper is not on the applications, but rather on the formalization of the semantics, we are happy to include more